 As Rietveld describes it, every player at this level has a high-spin ceiling and a low-spin floor with each club.
 The best way to judge the performance of a golf ball is to measure how much spin jumps on their high-spin swings.
 When that jump is minimal, or “holds,” that when the ball is right.

 What golf grips does Rory McIlroy use?

-What golf clothing and shoes does Rory McIlroy wear?
+What golf shoes and apparel does Rory McIlroy wear?